Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 • Report year – DOB year = age

-Gender is based on data provided by CPSO and verified by comparison of multiple sources.
-Data is reported as provided by those sources, and no specific distinction is made between sex and gender identity.
-Where relevant, an ‘Other’ category (which combines both non-binary and unknown gender categories) is provided in addition to ‘Male’ and ‘Female’.
+Gender is based on data provided by CPSO and no specific distinction is made between sex and gender identity.
+Starting in 2021, an ‘Other’ category (which combines both non-binary and unknown gender categories) is provided in addition to ‘Male’ and ‘Female’.

 Population estimates are based on Statistics Canada census data as used by the Ontario Ministry of Finance, obtained from the Ministry of Health.